AustinScola/arborista/README.md

 ## Name Etymology

-The name Arborista is a combination of the word "arborist", meaning a person who takes care of trees, and the suffix "ista", meaning a person who is a specialist at something.
+The name "Arborista" is a combination of the word "arborist", meaning a person who takes care of trees, and the suffix "ista", meaning a person who is a specialist at something.
 This is akin to the word "barista", meaning a person who is a specialist at making coffee.